 Bureau of Community and

-consists of the four units listed below.
+The Community and Support Services Bureau consists of the three units listed below.
 Click on the unit's name for information about each unit.

-remain in their own homes and avoid institutional
+The Bureau's functions include most non-Medicaid community-based programs and oversight functions to help elders remain in their own homes and avoid institutional care.

-Contract Management & Technical Assistance
+Contract Management and Technical Assistance

 - Older Americans Act (OAA)